-Prior to submission of Kentucky's Section 1115 Demonstration extension application to CMS, the Commonwealth conducted the state public notice process according to § 431.408.
-See Appendix C for Summary of Public Hearings and Comment Procedures.
+Prior to submission of Kentucky's Section 1115 Demonstration extension application to CMS, the Commonwealth conducted the state public notice process according to 42 § 431.408.
+DMS held a public comment period for the proposed extension of the Demonstration request from August 17, 2022 through September 16, 2022.